Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 They were already playing by the time Austin’s family got to church.
 Just the opening song, but he could feel the energy of the day already.
 It was…pretty much exactly what he’d have guessed it would be.

-*♪“Beyond the door, there’s peace I’m sure…’cuz I know there’ll be no more tears in heaven…”♪*
+*♪"Beyond the door, there’s peace I’m sure…’cuz I know there’ll be no more tears in heaven…"♪*

 Lord.
 Kelly was singing her heart out, today.
 He shuffled the kids inside, and they found space to sit, among the ram-packed pews.